arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 </table>

 # CONTENTS
-## The Board
+## The kit
 ### Application Examples
 The *Arduino Make Your UNO kit* is like any *Arduino Uno* board but created by yourself.
-The UNO board is the flagship product of Arduino.
-Regardless if you are new to the world of electronics or will use the UNO as a tool for education purposes or industry-related tasks.
+The *UNO* board is the flagship product of Arduino.
+Regardless if you are new to the world of electronics or will use the *UNO* as a tool for education purposes or industry-related tasks.

 **First entry to electronics:** If this is your first project within coding and electronics, get started with our most used and documented board; *Arduino Uno* and create one by yourself using the *Arduino Make Your UNO kit* is a great choice.
 It is equipped with the well-known ATmega328P processor, 14 digital input/output pins, 6 analog inputs, USB connections, ICSP header and a reset button.
 This board includes everything you will need for a great first experience with Arduino.